Eigo Kawashima

-Eigo Kawashima (河島英五, Kawashima Eigo) was a Japanese singer-songwriter and actor.
+Eigo Kawashima (河島英五, Kawashima Eigo) was a Japanese singer-songwriter.

 Career

 In 1969, Kawashima began singing folk songs as a student at Osaka Prefectural Hanazono High School in Higashiōsaka, Osaka Prefecture.
 After graduating, Kawashima was active in a group called Homo Sapiens and then debuted with the Kyoto indie record label Kyoto Record.
 His looks and vocal style led some to call him the second coming of Takuro Yoshida.